How To Save Money: 12 Proven Tips To Build Your Savings

 - Residing in an area with a high cost of living

 Even if you have convinced yourself that you are not a saver, think again.
-Taking advantage of ways to save here and there can help your savings account balance rise in a hurry.
+Taking advantage of ways to save here and there can boost your savings account balance in a hurry.

 1. Make a Grocery List

-One of your largest controllable expenses is food, but there are plenty of ideas about how to save money on groceries.
+One of your biggest controllable expenses is food, and there are plenty of ideas about how to save money on groceries.
 They start with planning.
-Review grocery store ads, plan meals and make a shopping list — and stick to it.
+Review grocery store ads, plan meals and make a shopping list you can stick to.
 By doing so, you’ll find the best buys and avoid impulse purchases.
 Plus, by having a list, you’ll ensure that you get everything you need and don’t have to make a return trip, saving gas money as well.

 The U.S. Department of Agriculture has looked at average weekly grocery costs for families whose spending can be categorized as thrifty, low-cost, moderate and liberal.
-According to its December 2020 report, a thrifty family of four spends an average of anywhere between $135.10 and $154.90 a week on groceries, while a family that spends liberally dishes out $263.70 to $308.70 each week.
+According to its April 2021 report, a thrifty family of four spends an average of $137.30 to $157.60 a week on groceries, while a family that spends liberally dishes out $268.20 to $314.20 each week.
 The cost range varies based on the age of children in the household.

 3. Buy Store Brands

 For thrifty shoppers, store brands provide a viable — and valuable — alternative to name brands.
 According to the Private Label Manufacturers Association, consumers save $40 billion a year on grocery and household purchases by choosing store brands over the national name brands of the same product.